 No longer active

 This section of Transgender Map is dedicated to the fond memory of Fran Kern.
-Fran was a personal assistant for Dr. Toby Meltzer‘s recovering patients, who passed away on December 24, 1998.
+Fran was a personal assistant for recovering patients of Dr. Toby Meltzer.
+Fran passed away on December 24, 1998.
 Those whose lives she touched with her caring and compassion will not forget the kindness that emanated from her.

 Disclaimer: This is medical talk, not medical advice.
 Some of this may not apply to you.
 It is presented without warranty.
 It may contain errors or omissions.
 You must do your own research.